MANDARAPURAVITEJA/MANDARAPURAVITEJA/README.md

  Accomplished Data Scientist with a passion for delivering valuable data through analytical functions and dataretrieval methods.
 Committed to helping companies advance by helping them to develop strategic plans basedon predictive modeling and findings.
 Bringing forth a proven track record of analyzing complex data sets andserving as a strong advisor.

-🦾 Achievement-driven professional with an experience👨‍💻 of 1.8+ years in the Data Science field🧠.
-Experience in building End-to-End applications with AI, Machine Learning🤖, Deep Learning🧠, and Python🐍.
+🦾 Achievement-driven professional expertize👨‍💻 in building End-to-End applications with AI, Machine Learning🤖, Deep Learning🧠, and Python🐍.
 Performing Innovations and designing models for various projects throughout the year.

 <!--![](https://komarev.com/ghpvc/?username=MANDARAPURAVITEJA&color=orange)-->